 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 NASA said the mission team is working on analyzing the problem and will come up with the next steps in the days ahead.

 “Lucy spacecraft systems show the spacecraft is operating well and is stable,” NASA added in a blog post.

 Meanwhile, it said all other system is working well, and both of the solar arrays are producing power and charging the battery.

 “All other subsystems are normal.
 In the current spacecraft attitude, Lucy can continue to operate with no threat to its health and safety.
 The team is analyzing spacecraft data to understand the situation and determine next steps to achieve full deployment of the solar array,” the blog post said.

 Lucy’s solar panels are a crucial part of the spacecraft’s ambitious mission to get scientists their first-ever up-close look at asteroids that orbit in the same path as Jupiter, called the Trojans.

 Lucy will explore the Trojan asteroids with a suite of remote sensing instruments.
 Additionally, the navigation cameras will be used to determine the shapes of the Trojan asteroids.

 Jupiter’s Trojan Asteroids are small bodies that are remnants of our early solar system, now trapped in stable orbits associated with, but not close to, the giant planet Jupiter.

-These primitive bodies hold vital clues to deciphering the history of the solar system.
+These primitive bodies hold vital clues to deciphering the solar system’s history.